Context-Specific Causal Discovery for Categorical Data Using Staged Trees: SIMULATION EXPERIMENTS

-Results are displayed in Figure~\ref{fig:exp}, where the average CID and Kendall tau distance between the variable orderings are plotted as a function of the sample size $N$ for the case of $5$ variables with maximum $4$ levels.
-Additional results and computational time of the different algorithms are reported in the Appendix.

 We can observe that, as expected, methods based on staged trees are able to better recover the causal structure of the true model.
 Since the true models are randomly generated staged trees we can expect that algorithms which search for the best DAG are not able to recover the true relationships between the variables.
 More specifically, we observe that the method based on the k-means algorithm works very well when the number of stages per variable matches the number of clusters ($k = 2$), while, with respect to CID, its performance degrades for $k = 3,4$.
-The backward hill-climbing methods, instead, requires a bigger sample size, but it is able to perform well even when the true model is more complex.
+The backward hill-climbing method, instead, requires a bigger sample size, but it is able to perform well even when the true model is more complex.
 Additionally, it is interesting to notice that both staged tree approaches are able to recover well the causal order of the variables in all considered scenarios.
 This is especially interesting for the k-means algorithm which performs better than the backward hill-climbing method with respect to the Kendall distance even when it is misspecified ($k>2$).

-For completeness, in the Appendix, we report results for a simulation study where the true model is a randomly generated DAG: as expected, in this case DAG methods perform better than the proposed staged trees algorithms.
+In the Supplementary Materials, we report the computational times of the algorithms.
+As expected, algorithms for DAGs are faster since the searched model space is much smaller.
+The k-means algorithm for staged trees is comparable to those for DAGs in terms of speed and its complexity does not seem to exponentially increase as in the case of the backward hill-climbing.